 - The library is not responsible for any files left on the device or for loss or damage to files. - The library is not responsible for unauthorized access to personal accounts that the user fails to properly sign-out of, including but not limited to email, Twitter, Facebook, Google Drive and Dropbox. - The library is not responsible for any issues or damages that the iPad may cause to any other equipment to which the iPad is connected.

-Ocean City Free Public Library Kindle Lending Guidelines
+Ocean City Free Public Library Kindle Lending Guidelines Adopted by the Board of Trustees 2015

 Eligible patrons may borrow a preloaded Kindle e-Reader from the Library.
 In order to be eligible you must: